joeig/eee-safe/README.md

 ## Client setup

 Threema supports third party backup servers out of the box.
-Simply choose "Backup", "Expert settings" and disable "Use default server".
+Simply choose "Threema Safe", "Expert settings" and deactivate "Use default server".
 You will be asked for your custom server endpoint and credentials.

 ## Server setup